 - Accept that you may not know everything, and make it smaller!

-Test anxiety shouldn’t hold anyone back from getting the grades they deserve!
+Test anxiety shouldn't hold anyone back from raising your GPA!

 Know any other ways to overcome Test Anxiety?
 Share your secrets with us in the comments below.